samson84/tarock-sheet/README.md

     - [ ] shortcuts
       - [ ] when klopitzky ticked, add klopiczky contract, and make it winner
       - [ ] when party game ticked add party automatically
-      - [ ] remove reset game, use the new game button for the purpose
+      - [x] remove reset game, use the new game button for the purpose
   - [ ] refactor
+    - [ ] add current final score to game object
+    - [ ] use one function to update the game score but in the game model, when something is changed
     - [ ] game, contract: simplify create and update methods with same parameter set
     - [ ] BidSelector: Refactor Modal to Dialog
     - [ ] refactor can silent, do not leak bids details to contract layer